-The CBRF must physically separate medications for internal consumption from medications for external application.
+Medication storage areas must physically separate medications for internal consumption from medications for external application.

 Storing external and internal medications separately helps to prevent a resident from accidentally ingesting an external medication.
 It also helps to avoid leakage or transfer of one medication onto another.